Combinatorial bases of modules for affine Lie algebra B_2^(1): Difference conditions and initial conditions

-By choosing a proper order on the set of monomials, for each sum we can determine the smallest term $x(\kappa)$, the so called leading term, which can be replaced on $W(\Lambda)$ by a sum of higher (bigger) terms.
+where for each relation the sum is over an infinite set of colored partitions $\mu$.
+By choosing a proper order on the set of monomials, for each sum we can determine the smallest term $x(\rho)$, the so called leading term, which can be replaced on $W(\Lambda)$ by a sum of higher (bigger) terms.
 The list of leading terms is

 for all $j\geq 1$.
-So by induction we see that $W(\Lambda)$ is spanned by monomial vectors $x(\pi)v_\Lambda$ which don't have factors of the form (\ref{E:leading terms}), i.e., by monomial vectors which satisfy difference conditions (\ref{E:difference conditions}) (for details of this argument see \cite{LP}, \cite{MP2}, \cite{P2} or \cite{FKLMM}).
+So by induction we see that $W(\Lambda)$ is spanned by monomial vectors $x(\pi)v_\Lambda$ which don't have factors of the form \eqref{E:leading terms}, i.e., by monomial vectors which satisfy difference conditions \eqref{E:difference conditions} (for details of this argument see \cite{LP}, \cite{MP2}, \cite{P2} or \cite{FKLMM}).

 \begin{lemma} \ $x_2(-1)v_{\Lambda_1}=x_0(-1)v_{\Lambda_1}=x_{\underline{2}}(-1)v_{\Lambda_1}=0$. \end{lemma} \begin{proof} For $\alpha\in R$ denote by ${\mathfrak sl}_2(\alpha)\subset \mathfrak g$ a Lie subalgebra generated with $x_\alpha$ and $x_{-\alpha}$ and by